How to Prepare for a Behavioral Job Interview

 - Have you handled a difficult situation with a co-worker?
 How?

 - Tell me about how you worked effectively under pressure.

 Follow-up questions will also be detailed.
 You may be asked what you did, what you said, how you reacted or how you felt during the situation you shared with the hiring manager.

 What's the best way to prepare?
-It's important to remember that you won't know what type of interview will take place until you are sitting in the interview room.
+It's important to remember that you will not know what type of interview will take place until you are sitting in the interview room.
 So, prepare answers to traditional interview questions.

 Finally, review the job description, if you have it, or the job posting or ad.
 You may be able to get a sense of what skills and behavioral characteristics the employer are seeking from reading the job description and position requirements.

 During the interview, if you are not sure how to answer the question, ask for clarification.
 Then be sure to include these points in your answer:

 - The tasks that needed to be done